sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

 Materializations are stored in your warehouse and saved in scratch workspace schema automatically managed by Sigma.
 Sigma's query compiler automatically and transparently uses the latest materialization.

+No one but IT does it vs. letting some people do it (governance) The gold dataset vs. letting users materialize for dev/testing When to use Sigma vs. other tools....
+Best practices

 Duration: 20